Zmerrill1/running-analyzer/README.md

 ## Installation
-You can install the Running Data Analyzer from PyPI using uv:
+You can install the Running Data Analyzer from PyPI using `uv`:
 ```
 uv pip install running-data-analyzer
 ```